I am passionate about a few things: my faith, my family, short shorts, coffee, and SQUATS!

 5: Less Load on the Spine

-When you back squat, the bar weight is loaded directly on the spine.
-Whereas when you front squat, the weight if offset a bit and can reduce some of the pressure on the spine!
+The bar weight is loaded directly on the spine when you back squat.
+Whereas when you front squat, the weight is offset and can reduce some of the pressure on the spine.

-Give this a try on your next leg day!
+Give one of these options a try on your next leg day!

 5 sets of 2 reps, heavy!